 Increasingly, employers are looking to recruit students with an international outlook who are aware of the cultures of the world and have the skills to work effectively with colleagues, stakeholders, and customers from around the world.
 Governments also recognize the importance of international study for graduates.
-Singapore has long had an open approach to highly-skilled immigration, offering post-study work opportunities to its international students.
-Other countries like USA, UK, Canada, Australia, Germany and Europe.
+Foreign countries has long had an open approach to highly-skilled immigration, offering post-study work opportunities to its international students.

 It will help you expand your horizons, discover a new country and culture and enhance your personal development.